nemesisdb/nemesisdb/README.md

 If there are multiple session data threads, the data is distributed over the threads, all of which are independent (i.e. no data is shared between the session data threads).

-Command execution sequence:

-I/O Thread:
-- Receive Command
-- Parse JSON
-- Validate Command
-- Map session token to session worker thread
-- Submit to session thread (typically async, but sync for some commands)
-  - This pushes the command onto the thread's channel

-Session Thread:
-- Wait until a command arrives on the channel then pop it
-- Execute command
-- If async:
-  - Send response on the same I/O thread that received the command
-- If sync:
-  - Call handler on session thread and send response on I/O thread

-Commands for sessions that are handled by different session threads can be executed concurrently because they are handled by different threads.

 > [!NOTE]
 > There is a 4 thread max, so at most there will be 3 I/O threads and 1 session worker thread.